 Guide to Performance for Industrial Ultrasonic Cleaners

-Here are snapshots of industrial ultrasonic cleaners available from Tovatech.
+Here are some of the industrial ultrasonic cleaners we offer.

 4 Benchtop x-tra TT Cleaners 0.79 to 4.8 gallons capacity, 3-year tank warranty

-If you clean small to medium-sized parts, have demanding production schedules and must meet strict cleanliness requirements an elma x-tra TT benchtop ultrasonic cleaner is a great choice.
+If you clean small to medium-sized parts, have demanding production schedules and must meet strict cleanliness requirements an elma x-tra TT industrial ultrasonic cleaner is a great choice.

 - Permanent sweep mode assures even cleaning throughout the bath